pangeo-forge/pangeo-forge-recipes/docs/what_is_pangeo_forge.md

 The goal of Pangeo Forge is to make it easy to extract data from traditional data archives and deposit in cloud object storage in [analysis-ready, cloud-optimized (ARCO)](https://ieeexplore.ieee.org/abstract/document/9354557) format.

-Pangeo Forge is made of two main components:
+Pangeo Forge is made of three official components:

-- {doc}`pangeo_forge_recipes/index` - an open source Python package, which allows you to create and run ETL pipelines ("recipes") and run them from your own computers.
+- `pangeo-forge-recipes` - an open source Python package, which allows you to create and run ETL pipelines ("recipes") and run them from your own computers.
-- {doc}`pangeo_forge_cloud/index` - a cloud-based automation framework with runs these recipes in the cloud from code stored in GitHub.
+- `pangeo-forge` CLI - TODO
+- GitHub Action - TODO

+There is also a growing {doc}`ecosystem` of third-party extensions.

 Pangeo Forge is inspired directly by [Conda Forge](https://conda-forge.org/), a community-led collection of recipes for building conda packages.